Organic semiconductor: Aromatic short peptides self-assemblies

 Aromatic short peptides self-assemblies are a kind of promising candidate for bioinspired and durable nanoscale semiconductors.
 The highly ordered and directional intermolecular π-π interactions and hydrogen-bonding network allow the formation of quantum confined structures within the peptide self-assemblies, thus decreasing the band gaps of the superstructures into semiconductor regions.
 As a result of the diverse architectures and ease of modification of peptide self-assemblies, their semiconductivity can be readily tuned, doped, and functionalized.
 Therefore, this family of electroactive supramolecular materials may bridge the gap between the inorganic semiconductor world and biological systems.

 Characterization

-To design and characterize organic semiconductors used for optoelectronic applications one should first measure the absorption and photoluminescence spectra using commercial instrumentation.
-However, in order to find out if a material acts as an electron donor or acceptor one has to determine the energy levels for hole and electron transport.
-The easiest way of doing this, is to employ cyclic voltammetry.
-However, one has to take into account that using this technique the experimentally determined oxidation and reduction potential are lower bounds because in voltammetry the radical cations and anions are in a polar fluid solution and are, thus, solvated.
-Such a solvation effect is absent in a solid specimen.
-The relevant technique to energetically locate the hole transporting states in a solid sample is UV-photoemission spectroscopy.
+Organic semiconductors can be characterized by UV-photoemission spectroscopy.
 The equivalent technique for electron states is inverse photoemission.

-There are several techniques to measure the mobility of charge carriers.
-The traditional technique is the so-called time of flight (TOF) method.
-Since this technique requires relatively thick samples it is not applicable to thin films.
-Alternatively, one can extract the charge carrier mobility from the current flowing in a field effect transistor as a function of both the source-drain and the gate voltage.
-One should be aware, though, that the FET-mobility is significantly larger than the TOF mobility because of the charge carrier concentration in the transport channel of a FET (see below).
-Other ways to determine the charge carrier mobility involves measuring space charge limited current (SCLC) flow and "carrier extraction by linearly increasing voltage (CELIV).
+To measure the mobility of charge carriers, the traditional technique is the so-called time of flight (TOF) method.
+This technique requires relatively thick samples; it is not applicable to thin films.
+Alternatively, one can extract the charge carrier mobility from the current in a field effect transistor as a function of both the source-drain and the gate voltage.
+Other ways to determine the charge carrier mobility involve measuring space charge limited current (SCLC) flow and "carrier extraction by linearly increasing voltage (CELIV).

-In order to characterize the morphology of semiconductor films, one can apply atomic force microscopy (AFM) scanning electron microscopy (SEM) and Grazing-incidence small-angle scattering (GISAS).
+In order to characterize the morphology of semiconductor films, one can apply atomic force microscopy (AFM), scanning electron microscopy (SEM), and grazing-incidence small-angle scattering (GISAS).